Reinforcement Learning with Exogenous States and Rewards: Experimental Study

 \section{Experimental Study}

-We conducted a series of experiments to understand the behavior of our algorithms.
-In addition to \grds{} and \sras{}, we defined a third algorithm, Simplified-\grds{} that applies the simplified objective $CCC(S'W_{Exo} ; A | SW_{exo})$ in Line 6 of Algorithm~\ref{alg:Global} but then still uses the full objective in Line 7.
-Like \sras{}, Simplified-\grds{} will always return a valid $W_{exo}$, but it may not be maximal.

 In this section, we present experiments to address the following research questions: \begin{itemize} \item[RQ1:] Do our methods speed up reinforcement learning in terms of sample complexity?
-In terms of total CPU time? \item[RQ2:] Do our methods discover the correct maximal exogenous subspaces? \item[RQ3:] What is the best approach to reward regression?
-Single linear, repeated linear, or online neural network regression? \item[RQ4:] How do the algorithms behave when the MDPs are changed to have different properties: (a) rewards are nonlinear, (b) transition dynamics are nonlinear, (c) action space is combinatorial, and (d) states and actions are discrete? \item[RQ5:] How do the algorithms behave when the covariance condition is violated? \item[RQ6:] What are the risks and benefits of using the simplified objective in \sras{} and Simplified-\grds{}? \item[RQ7:] How should hyperparameters be set?
-How many training tuples should be collected before performing exogenous subspace discovery?
-When should reward regression begin and on what schedule? \end{itemize}
+In terms of total CPU time? \item[RQ2:] Do our methods discover the correct maximal exogenous subspaces? \item[RQ3:] How do the algorithms behave when the MDPs are changed to have different properties: (a) rewards are nonlinear, (b) transition dynamics are nonlinear, (c) action space is combinatorial, and (d) states and actions are discrete? \item[RQ4:] Which of the three decomposition methods is the best to use in practical applications? \end{itemize}